sleexyz/reloady/README.md

 ```

 Reloady returns a promise that never resolves, so if you want you can `await` it in async function bodies
-as a sort of "debugger".
+as a sort of debugger.

 ---